Phillip Wellman: Managerial career

 Wellman began his coaching career with the 1988 Pulaski Braves.
 He was a coach in the Atlanta Braves system from 1988 to 1991, including 1990 with the Burlington Braves and 1991 with the Durham Bulls.

 Wellman managed outside of the Braves organization from 1992 to 2003, with the exception of 2000, when he was a coach for the minor league Louisville RiverBats.
 He returned to the Braves as the hitting coach for the Greenville Braves in 2004-2005, and the Mississippi Braves in 2006.
 Wellman was the skipper of Mississippi from 2007 to 2010.

 After the Mississippi Braves finished the 2010 season with a 63–74 record, Wellman's contract was not renewed.
 He joined the Springfield Cardinals of the Texas League, Double-A affiliate of the St. Louis Cardinals, as hitting coach, and served three years (2011–2013) in that post before his appointment as manager of the Travelers, who also play in the Texas League.
 He left the Travelers at the end of the season and worked for a trucking company in Chattanooga, Tennessee.
 Wellman returned to minor league baseball in 2016 as manager of the San Antonio Missions.

+In 2026, Wellman was named bench coach for the Greensboro Grasshoppers the High-A affiliate of the Pittsburgh Pirates.